-Each applicant will conduct a five-minute mini lesson while other applicants and interviewers participate as students.
+Each applicant will conduct a five-minute teaching session while other applicants and interviewers participate as students.
 Questions should be expected from the audience.

 The lesson should be prepared prior to the assessment session.
-It should be designed for a specific grade and content level (i.e. 12th grade American history, 8th grade science, etc.).
-A successful lesson is organized around a main idea or learning objective and makes use of age-appropriate materials and strategies to help students master the information.
+It should be designed for a specific grade and content level (i.e. 4th grade science, 2nd grade spelling, etc.).
+A successful lesson is organized around a main point or learning objective and makes use of age-appropriate materials and strategies to help students master the information.

-Applicants may choose from a wide range of topics for the mini lesson, such as adding fractions, naming vegetables in Spanish, or reviewing how a bill becomes a law.
+Applicants may choose from a wide range of topics during the sample teaching lesson, such as adding fractions, naming vegetables in Spanish, or reviewing how a bill becomes a law.
 The learning objective must be specific so it can be presented effectively during the designated time.
-For example, the lesson should not cover broad topics such as American literature; instead, the focus could be on the difference between similes and metaphors and their use in writing.
+For example, the lesson should not cover broad topics such as American history; rather, it should be more focused such as the causes and effects of the American Revolution.

-When developing the lesson, it is acceptable to assume prior knowledge.
-This may be communicated to interviewers and other candidates by beginning the lesson with a reference to an earlier lesson (e.g. "Yesterday we began talking about similes.
-Today, we are going to continue talking about similes and learn about another literary device called a metaphor.
-Now, can someone tell me about a simile?")
+When developing the lesson, it is acceptable to assume prior knowledge; this may be communicated to interviewers and other candidates by beginning the lesson with a reference to an earlier lesson (e.g. "Yesterday we began talking about causes of the American Revolution.
+Today, we are going to begin talking about the effects of the revolution.")

-Remember these key points for an effective mini lesson:
+Remember these key points for an effective sample lesson: